opencv/opencv/modules/highgui/doc/user_interface.rst

     :param userdata: User data that is passed as is to the callback.
 It can be used to handle trackbar events without using global variables.

-The function ``createTrackbar`` creates a trackbar (a slider or range control) with the specified name and range, assigns a variable ``value`` to be a position syncronized with the trackbar and specifies the callback function ``onChange`` to be called on the trackbar position change.
+The function ``createTrackbar`` creates a trackbar (a slider or range control) with the specified name and range, assigns a variable ``value`` to be a position synchronized with the trackbar and specifies the callback function ``onChange`` to be called on the trackbar position change.
 The created trackbar is displayed in the specified window ``winname``.

 .. note::